 Farming, grazing of livestock, mining, drilling and logging for building materials and paper products are the major contributors to the deforestation problem.
 Forest fires and urbanization account for the rest.
 In Malaysia and Indonesia, forests are cut down to make way for producing palm oil, which can be found in everything from shampoo to saltines.
 In the Amazon, cattle ranching and farms are key culprits.

 Deforestation affects the people and animals where trees are cut, as well as the wider world.
 Eighty percent of Earth’s land animals and plants live in forests, and deforestation threatens those species.

 Removing trees destabilizes the land promoting erosion, dustbowls and landslides.
 The disruption leads to more extreme temperature swings that can be harmful to humans, plants and animals.
 Overall warming global temperatures affects the earth's poles and oceans, and the humans that depend on them for food and livelihood, from polar bear to fisherman.

-Many experts now believe that the surge in new infectious diseases, such as AIDS, Ebola and Covid-19, is being driven in part by some of humanity’s most environmentally destructive practices, such as deforestation and poaching, leading to increased contact between highly mobile, urbanized human populations and wild animals.
+Additionally, many experts now believe that the surge in new infectious diseases, such as AIDS, Ebola and Covid-19, is being driven in part by some of humanity’s most environmentally destructive practices, such as deforestation and poaching, leading to increased contact between highly mobile, urbanized human populations and wild animals.

 Forests influence regional and global water cycles.
 Just as our Red Woods and other forests are key to our climate in the US. the same is said for forests around the world.
 Forests are an imperative part of the engine that effects weather, helping furnish water to farmers and ranchers domestically and world wide.
 The loss of clean water and biodiversity from all forests could have many other effects we can’t foresee, touching even your morning cup of coffee.